YakovAU/VersionChecker/Readme.md

 ## Installation

 1. Download the latest release of the mod from the [Releases](https://github.com/yourusername/versioncheckmod/releases) page.
-2. Extract the contents of the zip file into your 7 Days to Die Mods folder.
+2. Extract the contents of the zip file into your Mod's folder (not the Mod's folder, but the folder your mod files are in)
-3. Ensure that the `versioncheck.xml` file is present in the mod folder.
+3. Ensure that the `versioncheck.xml` file is present in the folder and configured.

 ## Configuration